-- present data separately for each Indigenous group, and should be broken down by community; - describe any potential project-related effects on the community health profile (e.g. changes in existing community activities) and the availability of health-related resources; and - indicate the potential health effects, short-term or long-term, resulting from changes on biophysical and social determinants of health during the construction phase, and determine whether those effects would change again during the operation phase, at closure, and during reclamation; - · describe how community and Indigenous knowledge was used in assessing human health effects; and - apply GBA+ across all health effects and document how potential effects or changes to human health conditions could be different for diverse subgroups, including Indigenous peoples or other community relevant subgroups (e.g. women, youth, elders).
+- apply a Human Health Impact Assessment approach, including consideration of Indigenous determinants of health: - present data separately for each Indigenous group, and should be broken down by community; - describe any potential project-related effects on the community health profile (e.g. exacerbation of community vulnerabilities, decreases or increases in community resiliencies changes in existing community activities) and the availability of health-related resources; and - indicate the potential health effects, short-term or long-term, resulting from changes on biophysical and social determinants of health, including health-influencing resources, opportunities and situations during the construction phase, and determine whether those effects would change again during the operation phase, at closure, and during reclamation; - · describe how community and Indigenous knowledge was used in assessing human health effects; and - apply GBA+ across all health effects and document how potential effects or changes to human health conditions could be different for diverse subgroups, including Indigenous peoples or other community relevant subgroups (e.g. women, youth, elders).